AmirMotefaker/Customer-Segmentation-using-R/README.md

 - Companies that deploy customer segmentation are under the notion that every customer has different requirements and requires a specific marketing effort to address them appropriately.
 Companies aim to gain a deeper approach to the customer they are targeting.
 Therefore, their aim has to be specific and should be tailored to address the requirements of each and every individual customer.
 Furthermore, through the data collected, companies can gain a deeper understanding of customer preferences as well as the requirements for discovering valuable segments that would yield them maximum profit.
 This way, they can strategize their marketing techniques more efficiently and minimize the possibility of risk to their investment.

 - The technique of customer segmentation is dependent on several key differentiators that divide customers into groups to be targeted.
-Data related to demographics, geography, economic status, as well as behavioral patterns play a crucial role in determining the company's direction toward addressing the various segments.
+Data related to demographics, geography, economic status, and behavioral patterns play a crucial role in determining the company's direction toward addressing the various segments.

 # Five types of customer segmentation: